Healdsburg, California

-Healdsburg is a city located in Sonoma County, in California's Wine Country.
-At the 2010 census, the city had a population of 11,254.
-Owing to its three most important wine-producing regions (the Russian River, Dry Creek, and Alexander Valley AVAs), Healdsburg has been continuously awarded one of the top 10 small towns in America and is home to three of the top wineries in the United States.

-Healdsburg is centered on a 19th-century plaza that provides an important focal point for tourists and locals.
+Healdsburg is a city located in Sonoma County, in the North Bay region of California, United States.
+Situated along the Russian River, it lies at the convergence of three major wine-producing regions: the Alexander Valley, Dry Creek Valley, and Russian River Valley.

+As of the 2020 United States census, the population was 11,340.

+The city was incorporated in 1867 following waves of settlement during the California Gold Rush and expansion of the railroad.

+Healdsburg is part of the San Francisco Bay Area and contributes to the broader California wine industry.

 History

 Early inhabitants of the local area included the Pomo people, who constructed villages in open areas along the Russian River.
 Anglo-American and Russian settlement may have commenced in the mid-19th century, with a settlement nearby, established downstream along the Russian River near Graton, in 1836, and later the Rancho Sotoyome land grant, in 1844.

 In 1857, Harmon Heald, an Ohio businessman who had been squatting on Rancho Sotoyome since 1850, purchased part of the rancho—giving the city its official founding date.
 In 1867, Heald's eponymous small town was incorporated.
 Healdsburg is located within the former township of Mendocino.
 The San Francisco and North Pacific Railroad reached Healdsburg in 1872.

-The Healdsburg Carnegie Library, now the Healdsburg Museum, is listed on the National Register of Historic Places, as is the Healdsburg Memorial Bridge.

-The City Council of Healdsburg has identified 13 important Historic Structures and Districts.

 Farming, especially orchards and truck farms, was common within the present city limits from at least the 1890s to 1940s.

+The first commercial development of the seasoning lemon pepper was in Healdsburg in 1967.